 - basic number skills

 - carry out basic tasks on a computer

 - the ability to work well with others

 - patience and the ability to remain calm in stressful situations

 You may be tested on these skills at interview.

 Learning on the job

-You may choose to do additional formal qualifications depending on your area of work or chosen career path, for example NVQs.
+You may choose to do additional formal qualifications depending on your area of work or chosen career path.
 Your employer will often work with a training provider to ensure you are learning the right skills and working towards the right qualifications.
-Western Training Provider Network (WTPN) has a list of local training providers.
+Western Training Provider Network (WTPN) and Skills for Care both have a list of local training providers.

-If you already have NVQs in health and social care and have some experience already, there are even more opportunities for you to progress your career.
+If you already have qualifications in health and social care and have some experience already, there are even more opportunities for you to progress your career.

 Higher level qualifications